CasterraDev/FileLogger-C/README.md

 # File Logger

-must initialize before use.
+Must initialize before use.

-similar to how Vulkan initializes systems.
+Similar to how Vulkan initializes systems.

 First call gives back the needed memory requirement.
 State parameter must be zero.